igniShaun/hello-GitHub/README.md

-# hello-world
+# hello-GitHub
-If you can think of a better first project, I'd like to hear it.

-// Comment added for testing commit changes
-Made by igniShaun.
+// This comment was added for testing commit changes Made by igniShaun.
 Start something.